Check back for updates.

 T. Ernst Forest Products Ltd.

 As extension forester with the Department of Lands and Forests, Tom played a significant role in forming the Lunenburg County Christmas Tree Producers Association in 1967.
 He assisted in establishing new grower associations, the formation of the Nova Scotia Christmas Tree Council, the promotion of research and demonstration lots, the training of Department specialists, and the delivery of extension programs.
-Through Tom’s hard work, Nova Scotia became the first non-state member of the US National Christmas Tree Association, and he has been the province’s only representative.
+Through Tom’s hard work, Nova Scotia became the first non-state member of the US National Christmas Tree Association.
 In 1995, Tom was the driving force to designate Lunenburg County as the “Balsam Fir Christmas Tree Capital of the World.”
 Tom served as president of the Nova Scotia Forest Products Association, he was western regional woodlot owner of the year (2006) and was inducted into the Christmas Tree Hall of Fame (2008).

 Seffernville Experimental Lot – Farm Tour